 What is fleet management software?

-Fleet management software is a vital component of fleet management, helping you to keep track of your vehicles and monitor driver behaviour.
+Fleet management software is a vital component of fleet management.
+It'll help you to both track your vehicles, and monitor driver behaviour.

-At times, running a business fleet can be an overwhelming experience.
-If you want to ensure maximum efficiency and effectiveness from your vehicles, then you need fleet management tools that serve the particular needs of your business.
+After all, running a business fleet can be an overwhelming experience.
+If you want more efficiency from your vehicles, then you need the right tools.

 This article explains just what fleet management software can do for your business.
-We’ll explain what fleet management software actually is, look at the rough costings involved, and point you towards the best providers in the market, including Verizon and Quartix.
+We’ll look first at what fleet management software actually is and its rough costs.
+Then we'll point you towards the best providers, including Verizon and Quartix.

 - What is fleet management software?